 Grounds which can justify reopening property distribution include fraud and perjury.
 If one spouse concealed assets or lied about their value and the other spouse can provide tangible evidence of that fact, not just a feeling, courts will occasionally re-examine property issues.
 Concealing assets may include temporarily transferring property to a friend or postponing a work bonus or raise until the divorce is final.

 Similarly, if a spouse can prove duress resulting from the other spouse threatening harm or violence to coerce agreement to a property settlement, that may justify reopening the case.
 Duress may include threats to take the children away or to refuse to pay any court ordered support.
 A property settlement is a contract that requires both parties to voluntarily agree.
 If a party can show the agreement was coerced making the agreement involuntary, the contract can be voided.

 When application is made to reopen property provisions, some courts will also analyze the standard of living currently experienced by each former spouse and compare it to the standard enjoyed while married.
 A court may give this factor added weight when the marriage was long-term and the current standard of living of the parties appears significantly unequal.

 Resolving post-divorce issues does not necessarily require a lengthy or costly return to court.
 When issues arise, former spouses should first try to reach agreement by discussion.
 One party's lawyer might achieve resolution simply by sending a letter to the other spouse.
 Parties can also seek mediation to attempt to reach agreement in a private setting rather than airing issues publicly in court.
 Consultation with an experienced family law attorney is advised when dealing with these post-divorce issues.
-If you have an issue after divorce in New Jersey, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free consultation.
+If you have an issue after divorce in New Jersey, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free initial consultation.